Torus fibrations and localization of index III: Equivariant compatible fibration

-In this section we introduce several versions of indices and describe their localization theorems.
-Note that the definitions of compatible fibrations and compatible systems given in this section are generalized versions of those given in \cite{Fujita-Furuta-Yoshida2}.
+In this section we recall the notion of {\it compatible fibration} in \cite{Fujita-Furuta-Yoshida2}, and introduce its equivariant version.
+The definitions given in this section are generalized versions of those given in \cite{Fujita-Furuta-Yoshida2} so that we avoid dealing with the orbifold singularities directly which come from finite isotropies of a torus action.